JohannRodriguez/capstone-javascript/README.md

 ### Setup

-- First we need to clone the project, open your terminal and cd to the directory where you want the project to be in.
+- First, we need to clone the project, open your terminal and cd to the directory where you want the project to be in.
-- Once inside the location, use the following comand to get a copy of this repository.
+- Once inside the location, use the following command to get a copy of this repository.
 ```
 git clone git@github.com:JohannRodriguez/javascript-capstone.git
 ```
-- You can now cd into the new created directory to start working.
+- You can now cd into the newly created directory to start working.

 ### Install